asimmon/ephemeral-mongo/README.md

     // Do something with the database
     database.CreateCollection("people");

     // Export a collection to a file.
-Synchronous version is also available. await runner.ExportAsync("default", "people", "/path/to/default.json");
+A synchronous version is also available. await runner.ExportAsync("default", "people", "/path/to/default.json");

     // Import a collection from a file.
-Synchronous version is also available. await runner.ImportAsync("default", "people", "/path/to/default.json");
+A synchronous version is also available. await runner.ImportAsync("default", "people", "/path/to/default.json");
 }
 ```